Retirement Services Program

 • Army Service Component Commands (ASCC) Retiree Councils established and chartered by ASCC commanders.

-• State Retiree Councils established and chartered by The Adjutant General (TAG) of the States and Territories.
+• State Retiree Councils established and chartered by The Adjutants General (TAG) of the States and Territories.

 • RD or MSC Retiree Councils established and chartered by RD or MSC commanders.

-• Army Echoes - The Army Retirement Services office publishes the Army Echoes newsletter four times per year to keep Retired Soldiers and their Spouses in touch with the Army and informed of their rights, Army Echoes Newsletterbenefits, and responsibilities.
-Army Echoes is sent electronically to all Retired Soldiers and SBP annuitants to the email address associated with their myPay accounts with the Defense Finance and Accounting Service (DFAS).
+• Army Echoes - The Army Retirement Services office publishes the Army Echoes newsletter four times per year to keep Retired soldiers and their spouses in touch with the Army and informed of their rights, benefits, and responsibilities.
+Army Echoes is sent electronically to all Retired soldiers and SBP annuitants to the email address associated with their myPay accounts with the Defense Finance and Accounting Service (DFAS).
 Only those without an email address in myPay will receive the hardcopy edition of Army Echoes.

 Other

-• Upon retirement, all Soldiers, regardless of component, are entitled to receive the Army Retiring Soldier Commendation Program Package as of 15 May 2009.
+• As of 15 May 2009, all soldiers, regardless of component, are entitled to receive the Army Retiring soldier Commendation Program (ARSCP) Package upon retirement.
 The package includes the following:

 • One DA Label 180 (exterior) and one DA label 180-1 (interior) "Soldier for Life" window stickers.